As William Gibson famously said, “The future is already here—it’s just not evenly distributed yet.”

 The cloud is the future of business, IT, data and analytics—really anything involving computing power.
 Based on our time at Oracle OpenWorld this year, however, the path to reaching that future is anything but clear—and Oracle E-Business Suite (EBS) users are getting left behind.

-Incorta to the rescue: To help EBS users migrate workloads to Oracle Cloud and accelerate their reporting and analytics initiatives on top of EBS, we unveiled Incorta Blueprints for Oracle—a broad collection of pre-built content that expedites an organization’s migration from legacy reporting tools and gives users immediate access to logically-grouped content and sample dashboards to help answer critical business questions.
+Incorta to the rescue: To help EBS users migrate workloads to Oracle Cloud and accelerate their reporting and analytics initiatives on top of EBS, we unveiled Incorta data applications for Oracle—a broad collection of pre-built content that expedites an organization’s migration from legacy reporting tools and gives users immediate access to logically-grouped content and sample dashboards to help answer critical business questions.

-Reactions at our booth to demos of Incorta Blueprints for Oracle reflect the current state of affairs in enterprise IT: one foot striding purposefully and confidently—albeit perhaps too confidently—into a cloud future, while the other foot remains stuck in the realities of what it means to make the vision a reality.
+Reactions at our booth to demos of Incorta data applications for Oracle reflect the current state of affairs in enterprise IT: one foot striding purposefully and confidently—albeit perhaps too confidently—into a cloud future, while the other foot remains stuck in the realities of what it means to make the vision a reality.

-Speaking with thousands of attendees, ranging from DevOps engineers to VPEs and CEOs, one thing was crystal clear: Incorta Blueprints for Oracle fills a massive need for Oracle customers being forced into cloud migration.
+Speaking with thousands of attendees, ranging from DevOps engineers to VPEs and CEOs, one thing was crystal clear: Incorta data applications for Oracle fills a massive need for Oracle customers being forced into cloud migration.
 In the words of one high-profile data executive, “Everyone talks about the benefits of cloud, but no one really markets to the challenges.
 It’s easy to say ‘we need to move to the cloud,’ but it’s not that simple.”
 Needless to say, he was excited to hear that our solution exists and estimated it would save his company several months of legwork on their journey to the cloud.

 Team Incorta was also honored to host two highly-attended presentations.
 In the first session, our Head of Channels, Mike Nader, was joined by an extra special guest: Batman (well… Mike in a Batman costume), discussing how anyone in an organization can be an “analytics superhero.”
 Once again, it comes down to the issue of unequal distribution.
 When everyone has fast, reliable, and easy-to-use analytics, the need for data “superheroes” disappears and every employee becomes empowered to embrace their inner data analyst.